nathanRamaNoodles/Noodle-Synth/README.md

 # MusicWithoutDelay Library

-This Arduino Library makes an Arduino board play music in the background while running your program(Assuming your code doesn't have any delay).
-This library doesn't use the delay function; it uses a similar technique to [Arduino's BlinkWithoutDelay sketch](https://www.arduino.cc/en/Tutorial/BlinkWithoutDelay).
-I used advanced logic from my computer science skills and wrote the non-blocking algorithm for this library.
-You do not need any shield or extra hardware for this library, but you will have to download [Tone library](https://github.com/bhagman/Tone) from bhagman.
-In fact, this library was inspired by [Bhagman's RTTL Arduino sketch](https://github.com/bhagman/Tone/blob/master/examples/RTTTL/RTTTL.pde).

-And Yes, **you can play more than one note at the same time**.
+First Download [Tone library](https://github.com/bhagman/Tone) from bhagman.
+My library requires you have it.
+* This library was inspired by [Bhagman's RTTL Arduino sketch](https://github.com/bhagman/Tone/blob/master/examples/RTTTL/RTTTL.pde).

+## Demonstration

    Check out the video below for a Legend of Zelda music demostration.
 In the video, an Arduino Nano outputs two voices.
 The arduino uses a vibrating motor as a percussion instrument, and an RGB LED to add some fire to the show.
 The delay function is not used at all :)

+## Advantages
+* This Arduino Library makes an Arduino board play music in the background while running your program(Assuming your code doesn't have any delay).
+  * **So you can view the Serial Monitor, display stuff on an OLED, and read buttons while this library plays your music in the background**
+  * This library doesn't use the delay function; it uses a similar technique to [Arduino's BlinkWithoutDelay sketch](https://www.arduino.cc/en/Tutorial/BlinkWithoutDelay).
+* You do not need any shield or extra hardware for this library.
+* **You can play more than one note at the same time**
+* Cool Features
+  * Pause/resume Song
+  * Reverse direction of song
+  * skipTo a favorite part in the song(The hardest to program, but it was worth it)

+## Disadvantages(Soon to be fixed)
+* Can't play more than two notes on many arduino boards.
+* Tone library creates timer conflicts with Servo library
+  * I am trying to move away from the Tone library because many common libraries hate it. :D
+* No volume Control

 ## Quick Start(For First-Time Explorers)
    1. Install this library by downloading the zip folder.
 Read [this Arduino Library Tutorial](https://www.arduino.cc/en/Guide/Libraries) to install the library.